-Chromebooks do not natively run the Windows operating system, so they do not natively run Windows-based productivity applications.
+Chromebooks do not run the Windows operating system, so they do not run Windows-based productivity applications.
 Schools with large investments in specific Windows applications will need a way to address this limitation.
-Fortunately, they have an option - Google has partnered with application virtualization services that can host Windows applications remotely for access on Chromebooks.
+Fortunately, they have an option - Google offers a free virtualization solution with its Chrome Remote Desktop (RDP) application, which allows remote access to other computers that can host Windows applications remotely for access on Chromebooks.
+Additionally, alternative application virtualization services are available from third-party vendors.